 A quote within a quote is placed between single quotation marks:

 My friend Natasha told me about a conversation she had with Nibaa after their American lit class: “The other day, Nibaa said, ‘I don’t understand why Moby-Dick is a classic.
 Much of it reads like a manual on how to run a ship.'”

-In the unusual event that you’re dealing with a quote within a quote within a quote, you would revert back to double quotation marks.
+In the unusual event that you are dealing with a quote within a quote within a quote, you would revert back to double quotation marks.

-If you’re not quoting anything more than the entire quote within a quote, then just use double quotation marks:
+If you are not quoting anything more than the entire quote within a quote, then just use double quotation marks:

 Natasha told me what her friend Nibaa had to say about Moby-Dick: “I don’t understand why Moby-Dick is a classic.
 Much of it reads like a manual on how to run a ship.”

-If you’re quoting a language other than English, you may want to provide a translation.
-Here’s what you need to know.
+If you are quoting a language other than English, you may want to provide a translation.

 In one draft, Tolkien had Gandalf tell the Balrog, “Achtung, Baby” (“Pay attention, baby!”; 223; Johnson 34).